amiaopensource/digibase/README.md

 # How digibase works
 When it starts up for the first time, digibase will prompt you for information like the host name where your SQL server is running, your username, your password, and the name of your database.
 This information will be saved to a configuration file (digibase.conf) in your home folder.

+Digibase mostly works with vrecord.
+You will need to say yes to "Digibase integration" within vrecord.

 # Status of digibase
 Digibase is currently being tested and is not production-ready.
 We'll create a public release when the scripts are ready for prime time.